joleenchong/ObsidianNotes/Classes/Human Computer Interface/02 Interaction design and conceptualising.md

 Competitor analysis - get same market or best in the world

-Make all of above subtopics
+Note: make all of above subtopics

 Conceptualising:
 - write assumptions and claims when coming up with new design -> try to defend & support what they will provide